-More information to be provided soon.
+The coding tests shows that encoding the transparency information sequences at the native resolution and frame rate can be relatively small compared to the bitrate needed for the main video sequence.
+Bitrate could be further reduced by downsampling the transparency information sequence to a lower spatial resolution or even subsampling in the temporal domain.

+It appears then reasonable to envision such transport of the transparency information as coded picture along with the main video sequence.

 Proposal

 Design overview for VVC

 The auxiliary pictures concept is a well-known approach wherein each picture of a coded video sequence, called primary pictures, are associated with one auxiliary picture of an auxiliary coded video sequence.
-For example in HEVC, primary pictures and auxiliary picture are respectively part of the primary picture layers and the auxiliary picture layers.
+For example, in HEVC, primary pictures and auxiliary picture are respectively part of the primary picture layers and the auxiliary picture layers.
 Even though the VVC specification does not define the concepts of primary and auxiliary pictures, the specification does allow for the presence of different layers in the coded video sequence (CVS).
 A layer is composed of a set of consecutive picture units (PU) contained the consecutive access unit (AU) composing the CVS.
 For a given layer, there is at most one PU per AU.

-Based on this brief description of the layer design in VVC, we propose to use the layer concept to encode the main video and the transparency information sequence in two separate layers of the same CVS as depicted in Figure 1.
+Based on this brief description of the layer design in VVC, we propose to use the layer concept to encode the main video and the transparency information sequence in two separate layers of the same CVS as depicted in Figure 61.
 Given the design choice in VVC, these two layers are by design also part of OLSs such that the 0-th OLS contains the 0-th layer and the 1-th OLS contains both the 0-th layer and the 1-th layer.